Code-Institute-Submissions/monkees-milestone-project-one/README.md

 To run my code locally, users can download a local copy of my code to their desktop by completing the following steps:

 1. Go to [my GitHub repository](https://github.com/hebs87/monkees-milestone-project-one.git).
-2. Click on 'Clone or download'
+2. Click on 'Clone or download'.
-3. Click on 'Download ZIP'
+3. Click on 'Download ZIP'.
 4. Once dowloaded, extract the zip file's contents and run my website locally.

 ## Credits

 ### Content

-- The text for Davy Jones' band card was copied from [Davy Jones' Wikipedia page](https://en.wikipedia.org/wiki/Davy_Jones_(musician)
+- The text for Davy Jones' band card was copied from [Davy Jones' Wikipedia page](https://en.wikipedia.org/wiki/Davy_Jones_(musician)).
-- The text for Micky Dolenz's band card was copied from [Micky Dolenz's Wikipedia page](https://en.wikipedia.org/wiki/Micky_Dolenz)
+- The text for Micky Dolenz's band card was copied from [Micky Dolenz's Wikipedia page](https://en.wikipedia.org/wiki/Micky_Dolenz).
-- The text for Michael Nesmith's band card was copied from [Michael Nesmith's Wikipedia page](https://en.wikipedia.org/wiki/Michael_Nesmith)
+- The text for Michael Nesmith's band card was copied from [Michael Nesmith's Wikipedia page](https://en.wikipedia.org/wiki/Michael_Nesmith).
-- The text for Peter Tork's band card was copied from [Peter Tork's Wikipedia page](https://en.wikipedia.org/wiki/Peter_Tork)
+- The text for Peter Tork's band card was copied from [Peter Tork's Wikipedia page](https://en.wikipedia.org/wiki/Peter_Tork).
-- The text for the 'Band History' section and the discography information was copied from [The Monkees' Wikipedia page](https://en.wikipedia.org/wiki/The_Monkees)
+- The text for the 'Band History' section and the discography information was copied from [The Monkees' Wikipedia page](https://en.wikipedia.org/wiki/The_Monkees).

 ### Media
 - The photos used in this site were obtained either from the assets provided with the course content, or from Google images.
 I made sure any Google images were "free to use or share, even commercially".